 Many snowshoers choose a trail based on their summer hiking habits.
 I have done so myself.
 However, some summer trails are in prime avalanche territory, and you should avoid them in winter, such as these trails near Seattle.
 If you have a route that you love, think again about the terrain.

 Alternatively, can you snowshoe part of the trail, or is there an alternative route?
-Many trails could be in simple terrain, meaning that there are options on the trail to avoid the avalanche path.
+Many trails could be in simple terrain, meaning that there are options to avoid the avalanche path.
 Alternatively, some summer trails may stay out of avalanche terrain for the first several miles and only approach avalanche territory further along the trail.
-If this is the case, you may choose only to snowshoe the first mile or so instead of the full route.
+If this is the case, you may choose only to snowshoe the first mile instead of the entire route.

 4. Be Prepared If You Do Go Out In Avalanche Terrain While Snowshoeing